 Recipe Variations

-- Homemade Honey BBQ Sauce.
+- Honey BBQ Sauce.
 Simply swap the maple syrup for the same amount of honey.
 (This version I especially like on Grilled Salmon in Foil.)

-- Bourbon Barbecue Sauce.
+- Bourbon BBQ Sauce.
 If you love my Bourbon Chicken, try this variation.
 Add 1/4 to 1/3 cup bourbon whiskey with the tomato sauce (the more you add, the stronger the taste will be).
 Cook as directed, extending the simmer time for a bit if the bourbon flavor is too strong.

 Serving Ideas